-Two places that always top the charts of Austin area must-see locations are The Blue Hole and Jacob’s Well.
-After 4 years of living here, we recently decided it was way past time to see these two gems for ourselves.
+Two of Texas’ most Instagrammable spots are Jacob’s Well and The Blue Hole.
+After four years of living in Austin, we decided it was way past time to see these scenic gems for ourselves.

 The Blue Hole

 The Blue Hole is a gorgeous water feature inside the 126-acre Blue Hole Regional Park operated by the City of Wimberley.